time-memo/website/README.md

 ## Technologies

 The project is based on Bootstrap 4.5.2. and leverage the SASS.
-We used nunjucks for templating the html.
+We used nunjucks for templating the html sites.

 The site is running on AWS.
 The whole deployment is automated by CI/CD pipeline in GitHub Actions.